simonecaletti/mathematica-intro/README.md

   - Solve linear set of equations with LinearSolve.
   - A simple framework for Special Relativity.
   - Eigenvectors and Eigenvalues.
 Inertia Tensor for non-trivial objects.
-  - Eigenmodes of the multidim. differential equations.The Heat equation.
+  - Eigenmodes in multidim. differential equations.The Heat equation.
 3. LESSON 3 - Extras
   - Random numbers and a simple MC algorithm.
   - Databases and Packages in Mathematica.
 Our first Mathematica Package.